nextflow-io/nf-prov/README.md

 }
 ```

 Finally, run your Nextflow pipeline.
 You do not need to modify your pipeline script in order to use the `nf-prov` plugin.
-The plugin will automatically generate a JSON file with provenance information.
+The plugin will automatically produce the specified provenance reports at the end of the workflow run.

 ## Configuration

-*The `file`, `format`, and `overwrite` options have been deprecated since version 1.2.0.
-Use `formats` instead.*
+_The `file`, `format`, and `overwrite` options have been deprecated since version 1.2.0.
+Use `formats` instead._

 The following options are available: